 We may pass some of your data to other organisations if this is required by law, is necessary for the prevention or detection of crime or is necessary in order to provide particular services to you.
 In particular it may be necessary to share data with organisations (such as other colleges and universities) that we work in partnership with or which are involved in student funding services (such as local authorities and the Student Loans Company) or other collaborative arrangements.
 Note that the Faculty of Health, Social Care and Education is a joint faculty with St George's, University of London, and that institution may also have access to Faculty-held data.
 Under the government funding regulations and/or by law, the University is required to share some personal data with government departments or agencies acting on their behalf.

 The University collects the personal data of prospective students, whenever enquiries are made (this includes any method of enquiry).
-If you are an international student (including students within the European Union) and make an enquiry of Kingston, or apply to Kingston, or receive an offer of a place from Kingston, your personal data will be transferred to and stored by the Enrolment Management Services of Hobsons PLC, which is an international educational services company.
+If you are an international student (including students within the European Union) and receive an offer of place from Kingston, your personal data will be transferred to and stored by Uni-Quest which is an international educational services company.

 Some data collected may be used for our own research purposes in anonymous and non-attributable form.